 Jessica

 Popped this on NYE to ring in a fresh era of groundbreaking chards and was taken aback by the sticky toffee pudding palate.
 The Grgich was hot on the nose with a butterscotch caramel finish that would pair nicely with a Gouda or a lobotomy.
 If butterscotch is your jam you will love this, though personally I find this wine to be a velour hoodie compared to the waxed canvas jacket of Oregon chards (e.g., Kelly Fox, Durant).
-Do with this info what you will. 🤷🏻♀️ — 2 days ago
+Do with this info what you will. 🤷🏻♀️ — a month ago